Fayob/simple_bank/README.md

 ### Key Features <a id="key-features"></a>

-- Create a bank account
+- Create and manage account
-- User will be able make transactions to other accounts
+- Record all balance changes
-- User will be able to create and use EUR, USD, and CAD Currencies
+- Money transfer transaction

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!--